 The adjoining courtyard garden at the Bulb Shoppe features sitting areas for guests, surrounded by raised flower boxes, and the front patio area will be adorned with blooming plants “brought up to eye level where they’re easier to see and smell,” says Becky.

 Inside the shop, summer bulbs and a variety of gift items will be offered for sale.
 Brent and Becky, who both have teaching backgrounds, hold monthly seminars and workshops in a large room at the Bulb Shoppe.
 “One must sell something to earn a living,” says Becky, “but we feel like we’re educators first.
 That’s why we open our home.”

 In 2001, she and her husband were honored for their “... horticultural leadership, promoting the use of a wide variety of bulbs in the garden,” with the Gold Medal of Honor from the Massachusetts Horticultural Society.

 They have also been recognized for their efforts to popularize and promote the use of daffodils by the American Daffodil Society, and with various other recognitions and awards.

 The Heaths have also co-authored two books, Daffodils for North American Gardens and Tulips for North American Gardens.
 Both Brent and Becky have also been featured guests on national television programs.

 On of the highlights of the weekend is the Gloucester Daffodil Show, one of the largest daffodil shows in the country.
-The show, usually held the weekend of the Daffodil Festival, is scheduled for the afternoon on both Saturday and Sunday, April 2 and 3, at Gloucester’s Page Middle School on Route 17.
+The show, usually held the weekend of the Daffodil Festival, is scheduled for the afternoon on both Saturday and Sunday, April 1 and 2, at Gloucester’s Botetourt Elementary School on Main Street.
 This is an American Daffodil Society-accredited show, featuring competition in single blooms as well as arrangements.